Ben Toney, a photo he shared on Facebook.

 brought with him and explained how the music rotation would work.
 When test transmissions began in December 1964, it quickly became apparent that the two former BFBS guys were struggling with the unfamiliar format.

 Dave Cash and Duncan Johnson, both of whom had commercial radio experience, were welcome additions to the team.
+It seems that Ben also presented a few shows himself in the

 Singer Lulu, left, Ben Toney, and journalist (and later DJ) Anne Nightingale at the 1965 British Song Festival.
 Photo shared on Facebook by Ben.